MKVarun/Bladder-cancer-segmentation/README.md

 ![UNet](UNet.png)

 We implemented the Mobile-Unet model which replaces the convolutional layers of the standard U-Net model (Fig.1) with separable convolutions.
 This reduces the number of parameters as well as the required computations.
 The model performed a three class segmentation with a total parameters of 2.67M trainable parameters.
 The model was trained for a total of 50 epochs with categorical cross entropy as loss and Adam optimizer with initial learning rate set to 0.0001.
 The model was trained on a Tesla P100-PCIE-16GB GPU.

-### Evaluation metrics
-#### Dice score
-The overall dice score and class averaged dice scores were evaluated for the model
+The overall and class-averaged dice and intersection over union (IoU) scores were evaluated on the trained model.
-#### IoU score
-The overall IoU score and class averaged IoU scores were evaluated for the model

 ## Results

 <table align="center">